Smart home energy-saving devices and gadgets

 Check Price on Amazon

 You can't reduce what you can't measure.
-This whole-home energy monitor installs in your breaker box and shows real-time electricity usage for your entire home—or individual circuits.
-It's like having a window into your electric meter.
+The Vue 3 is Emporia's latest whole-home energy monitor—it installs in your breaker box and shows real-time electricity usage for your entire home plus up to 16 individual circuits.
+It's like having a window into your electric meter with circuit-level precision.

 ⚠️ Installation Note: